elijahfr27/CSE163-Final-Peoject/README.md

 ```bash
 python program_name.py
 ```

 The name of the file should be filled in for program_name.
 The filtering_data.py should be run first to generate the condensed data.
 Then the state_data_visualizations.py and district_data_visulization.py can be run since they rely on the condensed data.
 These will generate visualizations of the data.
-Then the machine learning file can be run for the machine learning model generated from the district data.
+Then the machine learning file can be run for the machine learning model generated from the modified district data.